-As most small business and franchise owners emerge from weeks of quarantine, similar questions hang in the air: What does the future hold next?
+As most small business and franchise owners emerge from quarantine, multiple questions hang in the air.
+What does the future hold next?
 When will consumers feel comfortable again?
 When will we get back to “normal”?

 Early indications from China and other countries that have “reopened” are that consumers will be slow to come out as restrictions are lifted.
 I can personally attest from working with my clients and my own business; consumers are not spending at the rate or amount they did pre-COVID-19.

 Business owners and franchisors that plan to adapt and refine their model will be the best positioned to bring back sales to levels that approach pre-COVID-19 more quickly.
 In this article, I will look at what factors led some businesses to better weather the crisis and how those may be indicators for the future.